Dr Milan Patel is a chemical engineering research fellow with the School of Engineering.

 Interests and expertise

-Rheology & materials processing of polymers, foods, particulate matter & water
+- Rheology and materials processing of polymers, foods, particulate matter and water

-Solid mechanics & computational fluid dynamics, two-phase flow, reactive transport
+- Solid mechanics and computational fluid dynamics, two-phase flow, reactive transport

-Multiscale, semi-analytical & numerical finite element modelling (Mathematica, ABAQUS, COMSOL Multiphysics)
+- Multiscale, semi-analytical a nd numerical finite element modelling (Mathematica, ABAQUS, COMSOL

 - BA/MEng/PhD Chemical Engineering, University of Cambridge